Vatican indicts 10 people, including a cardinal, in UK deal

 Her Slovenian-based holding company, which received the funds, was among the four companies also ordered to stand trial.

-Marogna has said the money wired to her was compensation for legitimate security and intelligence work and reimbursements for her expenses.
-Vatican News, citing the indictment, say she spent the money on purchases that were incompatible with the humanitarian scope of her company.
+Marogna has said the money was compensation for legitimate security and intelligence work and reimbursements for her expenses.
+Vatican News, citing the indictment, said she spent the money on purchases that were incompatible with the humanitarian scope of her company.

+In a statement Saturday, her legal team said Marogna had been prepared for months to “provide a full accounting of her work and fears nothing about the accusations made against her."

 Also indicted were the former top two officials in the Vatican’s financial watchdog agency, for alleged abuse of office.
-The watchdog agency had actually launched an international investigation into the London deal months before Vatican prosecutors had.
-But prosecutors say that by failing to stop the Torzi deal, they performed a “decisive function" in letting it play out, Vatican News said.
+Prosecutors say that by failing to stop the Torzi deal, they performed a “decisive function" in letting it play out, Vatican News said.

+The lawyer for the former office director, Tommaso di Ruzza, said he had only seen the Vatican press statement about the allegations but insisted that his client “has always acted in the most scrupulous respect of the law and his office duties, in the exclusive interest of the Holy See."

+The former head of the office, Rene Bruelhart, defended his work and said his indictment was a “procedural blunder that will be immediately clarified by the organs of Vatican justice as soon as the defense will be able to exercise its rights."